crvanpollard/PWT2016_CartoDB/README.md

 ![alt text](https://raw.githubusercontent.com/crvanpollard/PWT2016_CartoDB/master/img/datageo.png)

 ### Data Merge
-You can also merge datasets that have a common field or attribute.
+You can also merge datasets that have a common field or attribute that are the same data type <i>(number to number, string to string)</i>.
 We will do this with our Census Tract shapefile and ACS 2009-2013 Demographic Profile data.
 ![alt text](https://raw.githubusercontent.com/crvanpollard/PWT2016_CartoDB/master/img/datamerge.png)